Nabanita315/Face-Intelligence-Tasks/README.md

 ---

+## Submission Guidelines

+This repository includes:

+✅ Clean, well-commented Jupyter notebooks for both tasks

+✅ Training and validation results

+✅ Easy-to-modify dataset paths

+✅ Pretrained model weights (if applicable)

+✅ A README.md with complete instructions

+✅ Test-time script can be adapted to new data via test_dir or val_dir variables

 ## Notes

-- Update the dataset paths in the notebooks only if your folder structure is different.
-- Both notebooks are well-commented for easy understanding and modification.
-- Always check your current working directory with:
+Always check your current working directory with:
     ```python
     import os
     print(os.getcwd())
     ```
-  and make sure it matches the folder containing your notebook and data.
+...to ensure the notebook is running from the correct directory.

 ---